 Having a separate account for business income and expenses also separates your business dealing from your personal transactions, making it a lot easier for you (or your accountant) to produce your annual accounts.

-Business accounts often aren’t free, but most banks offer a free period (usually around a year), and when you do start having to pay it will likely be in the region of £5 to £15 ($5 to $20) per month for the average magician.
-Nowadays most transactions are made electronically so choose a tariff which benefits this, as opposed to cheques.
+Business accounts often aren’t free, but most banks offer a free period (usually around a year), and when you do start having to pay it will likely be in the region of £5 to £10 per month for the average magician.
+Nowadays most transactions are made electronically so choose a tariff which benefits this.

 Have Public Liability Insurance